science

 Balances Mood

-Helps regulate emotions and steady mood.
+Helps regulate emotions and steady mood

 Aids in Recovery

-Reroutes brain functions after injury (like stroke or trauma).
+Reroutes brain functions after injury

 Supports motor learning and recovery after challenges